mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 nothing # hide
 ```

-Once the AC optimal power flow is solved, we can review the results related to buses, including the optimal bus voltage values:
+Once the AC optimal power flow is solved, we can review the bus-related results, including the optimal values of bus voltage magnitudes and angles:
 ```@example 4bus
 printBusData(system, analysis; show = show1, fmt = fmt1)
 ```